 Senior Management Function

-Individuals who are currently Approved Persons will not have to apply for re-approval where there is an equivalent function under SMR.
-Several existing functions won't be automatically converted (for example CF30 – Customer Function) as these roles will not require approval by the FCA (although they may require certification – please see below).
-Persons who are currently Approved Persons but are not performing an SMF are not required to be approved.
+Individuals who are currently Approved Persons will not have to apply for re-approval where there is an equivalent function under the SMR.
+Several existing functions won't be automatically converted (for example, the CF30 – Customer Function) as these roles will not require approval by the FCA (although they may require certification by the firm itself – see “Certification Regime” below).
+Persons who are currently Approved Persons but are not performing a SMF are not required to be approved.

 Statement of Responsibilities